-Stoney Middleton Well Dressings date back to 1935 (Jubilee year) started by Oliver Shimwell and continuing ever since.
+Stoney Middleton Well Dressings date back to 1936 (Jubilee year) started by Ted and Oliver Shimwell and continuing ever since.
 It is a Christian expression originating from an ancient thanksgiving for abundant water.
 Three wells are dressed – two in The Nook, one of which is drawn and petalled by local children and one near the Bathhouse.

 The custom of Well Dressing in Derbyshire is a Christian expression of an ancient thanksgiving for abundant water.
 It takes the form of pictures made up of flowers, petals, seeds, leaves, moss, bark and other natural products set in clay.
 A service of praise and prayer and the asking of God’s blessing on the Wells form the focus of all that goes on.
 Donations made and profits from sales are used to support five local causes – St Martin’s Church, the Wesleyan Reform Chapel, Stoney Middleton School, the British Legion and SMILE (Stoney Middleton Interest and Leisure Enterprise).